sugarcrm/IPRestrictionManager/README.md

 * English

 # Contributing
 Everyone is welcome to be involved by creating or improving functionality.
-If you would like to contribute, please make sure to review the [CONTRIBUTION TERMS](CONTRIBUTION_TERMS.pdf).
+If you would like to contribute, please make sure to review the [contribution terms](CONTRIBUTOR_TERMS.pdf).
 When you update this [README](README.md), please check out the [contribution guidelines](CONTRIBUTING.md) for helpful hints and tips that will make it easier to accept your pull request.

 ## Contributors
 [Jerry Clark](https://github.com/geraldclark)